 You see things that your manager doesn't, so bring up problems you think they should know about.
 A good manager will be excited to learn from you, and thank you for the information.
 Meanwhile, even a bad manager may welcome you bringing up a problem if you also come to them with suggestions for a solution.

 This is a great question to help you do that:

-After asking the question, consider following up with, “How could we make that happen?” to try and nudge the solution along and make sure action is taken to actually resolve the issue.
+After asking either of the questions, consider following up with, "How could we make that happen?” to try and nudge the solution along and make sure action is taken to actually resolve the issue.
 If you can also provide context on why the problem is important, this can help them understand why you prioritized bringing it up, and why you should do something about it.

 Here are then a few more questions to help you understand and anticipate what your manager needs and manage up better as a result:

-- 18) What do you need to report up our chain of the work I do?
-How can I get it in a format that’s easy for you?
-(If their boss has to write an email report, then some text may be good, but if, for instance, they have to make slides, then sending them slides or image-friendly information could save them a lot time.)
+- 22) What do you need to report up our chain of the work I do?
+How can I get it in a format that's easy for you?
+(If your boss has to write an email report, then some text may be good, but if, for instance, they have to make slides, then sending them slides or image-friendly information could save them a lot time.)

 Learn how to manage up effectively

 Whether your relationship with your manager is good or not so great, use these questions to improve the situation moving forward.
-There’s a good chance no one has ever asked them these questions proactively, so you’re likely to impress them at best or at the least get them thinking more about h
+There's a good chance no one has ever asked them these questions proactively, so you're likely to impress them at best.

 Manage up more effectively by: